illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

   -
     name: Demonstration
     points: 5
-    description: Perform an in-person demonstration of your project.
+    description: Perform an live demonstration of your project.
     details: Attendance = 2 points; Demo = 3 points (Clear and concise, Covers all main objectives and aspects of the game).
 ---